EOSgithub/linked-blog-starter-md/Xander's Axe.md

 *(Unlocked by being Oathsworn to a Dragon)*

 ---

-**Anathema**
+***Anathema***
-“To the hand that dares, even Olympus opens its throat.”
+"*...to the hand that dares... even Olympus... bares its throat...*
-“Forged in defiance.
-Raised in wrath.
-Carried to unmake kings of heaven.”
-“Once, it carved a name into the bones of a god.
-The name was Xander.”
-“In the hands of the worthy, it brings death to Titans and gods alike.”
-“It was not forged to slay beasts—but to end the age of gods.”
-“The blade that taught the deathless how to fear.”
+*...raised by mortal will... to unmake... kings of heaven...*
+*...not wrought for beasts... but for the end of ages...*
-“Born of starmetal, destined to end what should never die.”
+*...born of starmetal... fallen through fate... shaped to end what should never die...*
+*...Anathema...
+Anathema...
+Anathema...*"